humdrum-tools/humdrum-documentation/guide/ch29/index.md

 ```

-Let\'s consider again the question of whether two works have essentially
+Let's consider again the question of whether two works have essentially
 the same lyrics.
 Many otherwise similar texts might differ in trivial
 ways.
 For example, texts may differ in punctuation or in the use of
 upper- and lower-case characters.
 The <span class="unix">diff</span> command provides a <span class="option">i</span>